jpallari/dotfiles/README.md

 ## Emacs

-I run Emacs 24 on most of my computers, and already use some of the new features it offers.
+I run Emacs 24 on most of my computers.

-- Package management using package.
+- Package management using package.el.
 - Configurations for [Notmuch][] plugin.

-## Vim

-These days I use Vim mostly for smaller edits.

-- Color scheme: seanmod.vim (a variant of sean.vim)
-- Bunch of really nice mappings courtesy of [Vimbits][].
-- Some Emacs-like keybindings.
-- [Pathogen][] for managing Vim plugins.

 ## XKB